 Table 1.
-The table caption should fully describe the table.
+The table title should fully describe the table.
 It is left-justified.

-SCIENTIFIC NOTES: Short contributions with a maximum text length of 1000 words.
-More than 2 figures and/or tables are discouraged.
-Submit a title page and text in logical scientific order without any headings except, “Summary” and “References Cited.”
-Summary should be 1 to 3 sentences in length, “abstract-like” and located at end of text.
+SCIENTIFIC NOTES: Short contributions with a maximum text length of 1,500 words.
+Only 2 figures or tables or one of each are allowed.
+Submit a title page and text in logical scientific order without any headings except “Summary,” “Resumen,” and “References Cited.”
+The summary should be 1 to 3 sentences, abstract-like, and located at the end of the text.

-CHARGES: US$93.00 per printed page; this fee includes unrestricted electronic Web access.
+CHARGES: US$93 per printed page (plus sales tax for Florida residents); this fee includes unrestricted electronic Web access.
 Reprints and color images are available; order forms with the current price schedule are sent with proofs.

 INFOLINKS: For US$45, a hyperlink will be inserted in the online table of contents that accesses the author’s article (for more information, see http://www.flaentsoc.org/infolink.htm).
 This allows electronic posting of supplemental material and color images at low cost.

-COLOR PUBLICATION: Authors may elect to (1) have printed color images at a cost of $260 per page, which also includes color in the electronic version, (2) have the back and white images of the printed document replaced by color for $50 per image, or (3) add any number of electronic color images and supplemental material via the infolink process for a total of $45.
+COLOR PUBLICATION: Authors may elect to (1) have printed color images at a cost of US$260 per page, which includes color in the electronic version; (2) have the black-and-white images of the printed document replaced by color for US$60 per image in the electronic version; or (3) add any number of electronic color images and other supplemental materials in a supplementary document via the infolink process for a total of US$45.

-LISTING NAMES FOR AUTHOR INDEX: To avoid confusion in preparation on the index, the corresponding author of each manuscript is requested to provide a separate listing of the names of all co-authors with each surname (family name) first, followed by all other names or initials in the desired order.
+LISTING NAMES FOR AUTHOR INDEX: To avoid confusion in preparation of the index, the corresponding author of each manuscript is responsible for providing a separate listing of the names of all co-authors with each surname (family name) first, followed by all other names or initials in the desired order.

 are here > home